Back to Living Real Change

 If you are sitting in front of a computer right now, take a moment to notice how your neck, back, shoulders and wrists feel.
 Are your muscles tight and sore from being hunched over your desk all day?
 Are you developing motor issues with your wrists?
 While hard work may pay off at the office, sitting at a desk for hours a day can wreak havoc on the body.

-Ruth Gronde, an ergonomic therapist with Piedmont, demonstrates in the above photo a common work station setup that can lead to neck, shoulder, back and wrist problems.
-She offers tactics you can implement to reduce pain, while still getting all of your work completed.
+Ruth Gronde, an ergonomic therapist with Piedmont, demonstrates in the above photo a common workstation setup that can lead to neck, shoulder, back and wrist problems.
+She offers tactics you can implement to reduce pain while still completing your work.

 Ergonomics 101

-“Ergonomics is the study of work, matching a person’s environment, job and physical needs,” explains Gronde.
+“Ergonomics is the study of work, matching a person’s environment, job and physical needs,” Gronde explains.
 “For people whose work is computer-intensive, we see a lot of neck, wrist, hand and elbow pain.
 “It is not normal to have pain from work,” she says.
-“If you are unable to relieve the pain from standard first aid procedures, it impacts your ability to do your job or it keeps you awake at night, you need to see your doctor.”
+“If you are unable to relieve the pain from standard first aid procedures, it impacts your ability to do your job, or it keeps you awake at night, you need to see your doctor.”

 The proper way to sit at a desk

-• When typing, keep your arms relaxed, hands low and wrists straight.
-There should be space beneath your wrists and arms; don’t place them on your desk or wrist rest while you are typing.
-Keep your arms off of your chair’s arm rests, but feel free to rest your arms when you are taking a break from typing.
+• When typing, keep your arms relaxed, hands low, and wrists straight.
+There should be space beneath your wrists and arms; don’t place them on your desk or wristrest while you are typing.
+Keep your arms off of your chair’s armrests, but feel free to rest them when you are taking a break from typing.

 • Avoid cocking your hands back or forward when typing: this can lead to tendonitis.

-• Adjust your chair so your back is leaning on the back of your chair and your feet are flat on the floor.
+• Adjust your chair so your back is leaning on the back and your feet are flat on the floor.

-• To determine if your monitor is close enough to you, sit in your chair and extend your arm toward your monitor.
-Your fingertips should touch the screen when your arm is straightened.
+• To determine if your monitor is close enough to you, sit in your chair and extend your arm toward it.
+When your arm is straightened, your fingertips should touch the screen.

 • Avoid placing your monitor off to the side, which requires you to sit at an angle or twist your neck.
 This can cause neck and shoulder pain.

-• Purchase a document holder if you frequently read papers while typing.
+• If you frequently read papers while typing, purchase a document holder.
 This prevents you from looking down or to the side for an extended period of time.

-“If you use a laptop at your desk for an extended period of time, hook up a separate mouse and keyboard,” says Gronde.
+“If you use a laptop at your desk for an extended period of time, hook up a separate mouse and keyboard,” Gronde says.
 A docking station can help prevent health issues because laptops are not ergonomically your best option.

 Reducing work-related pain